Earnout

-Earnout or earn-out refers to a pricing structure in mergers and acquisitions where the sellers must "earn" part of the purchase price based on the performance of the business following the acquisition.
+Earnout, or earn-out, is a pricing structure in mergers and acquisitions in which the sellers must "earn" part of the purchase price based on the performance of the business following the acquisition.

-Description

 Earnouts are often employed when the buyer(s) and seller(s) disagree about the expected growth and future performance of the target company.
-A typical earnout takes place over a three to five-year period after closing of the acquisition and may involve anywhere from ten to fifty percent of the purchase price being deferred over that period.
+A typical earnout takes place over a three- to five-year period after closing of the acquisition and may involve anywhere from ten to fifty percent of the purchase price being deferred over that period.
 Buyers usually value companies based on historical performance while sellers may weight more heavily projections about higher growth prospects.
 With an earnout the seller's shareholders are paid an additional sum if some predefined performance targets are met.
-(See Contingent value rights, having a similar function.)
+(See contingent value rights, having a similar function.)

 Earnouts are popular among private equity investors, who do not necessarily have the expertise to run a target business after closing, as a way of keeping the previous owners involved following the acquisition.

 The terms and conditions of an earnout are largely dependent on which party will actually manage the business following the closing.
 If the buyer will manage the business, the seller may be concerned with mismanagement by the buyer which causes the company to miss targets.
 On the other hand, if the seller will manage the business, the buyer may be concerned with the seller either minimizing or understating expenses or overstating revenue so as to manipulate the earnout calculation.